 These trucks are ideal for carrying multiple types of materials to a single location.

 Maneuvering, especially in reverse, is challenging compared to other dump trucks.

-9. Side dump truck
+9. Side Dump Truck

 A side dump truck (sometimes shortened to SDT) dumps to the side of the trailer instead of to the rear.
 Dumping to the side allows for faster unloading of material than rear dumps, since the material opening is larger, and is safer, and because they are less likely to tip than rear trailer dumps.
 Hydraulic rams move the dump body to dump the material and reposition the dump body.
 Side dumps don’t have gates.

 In addition to learning more, a full understanding of these dump truck types will help you pick one that matches your needs.
 Once you’ve picked a dump truck and a task to complete, your search can begin.
 If you’re wondering where to start, then look no further.
-Municibid has a number of options just for you.
+Municibid has a number of dump trucks just for you.